iann0036/tf-cfn-provider/docs/providers/azurerm/ContainerGroup.md

 ## Properties

+`Name` - (Required) Specifies the name of the Container Group.
+Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the Container Group.
 Changing this forces a new resource to be created.

 `Location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.